mdillondc/terminal-ai/README.md

 python src/main.py

 # Basic usage
-> --model gpt-4.1
+> --model gpt-5
+# Basic conversation (uses Google Gemini 2.5 Flash by default)
-> Hello!
-How can you help me today?
+> Hello, how can you help me today?

-# Enable web search
+# Web search and analysis
 > --search
 > What's the latest news about AI?